In response to COVID-19, we are putting together a bank of online materials for

 Ask an Activist Podcast

 15-minute interviews with young changemakers.
-Every week we platform an activist under 21 who makes positive change as an elected representatives or a campaigner.
+We platform activists under 21 who makes positive change as elected representatives or campaigners.

 Subjects: Citizenship, Government & Politics, PSHE.
 More…